adithirgis/code_examples/README.md

 - `index.qmd` is an example document on how to run the Land Use Regression model
 - `img` folder has images used in here
 - `data` folder has data
-  - here the file used for the training, validation, and prediction need to have a column called `CODE` to uniquely identify each point for the analysis; this is usually a `multipoint` object
+  - `training_data\yearly_avg_2018_2021.csv` and `Delhi_code_spatial_info\Delhi_site_lat_long_info.csv` these are the measurement sites in Delhi and the file used for the training, validation, and prediction, this file needs to have a column called `CODE` to uniquely identify each point for the analysis; this is usually a `multipoint` object
-  -
+  - `airport\airport_point.csv` latitude, longitude data of airport runway in Delhi
+  - `AOD\interpolated\Delhi_AOD_map_2019.tif` a raster file of aerosol  optical depth of the year 2019 in Delhi, this is resampled using bilinear interpolation to 50 m
+  - `DEM\Delhi_SRTM_Elevation.tif` a raster file of the digital elevation model of Delhi
+  - `direction_of_effect\parameters_pm.csv` is the file for the desired direction of effect, the columns in it are `param` - the parameter / variable name, and the direction of effect for them either positive (> 0) or negative (< 0) or no effect with respect to the response variable.
+  - `industries\Delhi_Industry_Details.csv` locations of the various industries in Delhi
+  - `landuse\lulc_vars.csv` area covered by various land use type buffers around the measurement sites in Delhi
+  - `population\pop_vars.csv` population data in the buffers around the measurement sites in Delhi
+  - `railways\Delhi_railways.shp` railway shapefile of Delhi

 ## Methodology